DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/error_messages.md

 ---
 id: error_messages
-shortdesc: The types of error messages you may encounter when using your <span data-keyref="computer_model" /> computer.
+shortdesc: The types of error messages you may encounter when using your [computer_model] computer.
 author: Sylvia Yates
 ---